tabear25/reverse-proxy/README.md

           {
             "name": "page_size",
             "in": "query",
-            "description": "The number of items returned per page", "schema": {
+            "description": "The number of items from the block's children to return per page", "schema": {
               "type": "integer"
             }